 If you prefer self-service over talking to a customer service representative, you can use the online portal or mobile app to manage your policy and file a claim.

-You can also further customize your policy with more than 10 endorsement options, and, to keep premiums down, Allstate offers nine homeowner discounts.
+You can further customize your policy with more than 10 endorsement options, and, to keep premiums down, Allstate offers nine homeowner discounts.

 Sample Quote: $1,902